JafarAkhondali/acer-predator-turbo-and-rgb-keyboard-linux-module/README.md

 ```

 ## Usage
+Turbo mode should work fine by using the button.

-The module will mount a new character device at `/dev/acer-gkbbl-0`.
+For RGB, the module will mount a new character device at `/dev/acer-gkbbl-0` to communicate
+with kernel space.
 To make it easier to interact with this device, a simple python has been attached.
 `python3 facer_rgb.py`
 or check help for more advanced usage: